thoughtram/blog/_posts/2015-10-24-upgrading-apps-to-angular-2-using-ngupgrade.md

 `<product-list-item>` is a component that hasn't been ported to Angular 2 yet and maybe can't even for some reason.
 It needs to be upgraded but how do we get there?
 As you can see, there's a `directives` property in the `@Component()` metadata.
 This property defines which directives are used in the component's template.
 What we need is a way to add `<product-list-item>` there too.

 `upgradeNg1Component()` enables us to do exactly that.
-It takes the name of a directive that has been registered somewhere on our Angular 1 module and upgrades it to an Angular 2 comopnent.
+It takes the name of a directive that has been registered somewhere on our Angular 1 module and upgrades it to an Angular 2 component.
 Here's what it looks like:

 {% highlight js %}
 {% raw %}